helium/HIP/0007-managing-hip-process.md

 This document aims to outline a process that is transparent and inclusive while remaining as efficient and pragmatic as possible.

-We do not aim to adjudicate routine technical changes to miner software or the day-to-day dealings of Helium Inc. We expect that any change that could have significant impact on the functioning of the Helium Network would be vetted through the HIP process.
+We do not aim to adjudicate routine technical changes to miner software or the day-to-day dealings of Helium Systems, Inc. We expect that any change that could have significant impact on the functioning of the Helium Network would be vetted through the HIP process.
 This will be discussed in more detail below in the categories of HIP.

 # Stakeholders
 [stakeholders]: #stakeholders

-We plan to circulate this proposal in [Discord #hips](https://discord.gg/helium) and on the [Helium community forum](https://community.helium.com).
+We plan to circulate this proposal in [Discord #hips](https://discord.gg/helium).
 We will also solicit specific individuals for feedback, from both within the Helium community and other crypto and open-source projects.

 Specifically we aim to achieve rough consensus around this process with Helium Inc (as the primary developer of nearly all core Helium software), hotspot owners, and the newly-formed [DeWi Alliance](https://dewi.org), which plans to commit time & money to community governance in the Helium ecosystem.